Italian comics

-Italian comics, also known as fumetto /it/, plural form fumetti /it/, are comics that originate in Italy.
+Italian comics, known as fumetto /it/, plural form fumetti /it/, are comics that originate in Italy.
 The most popular Italian comics have been translated into many languages.
 The term fumetto (literally little puff of smoke) refers to the distinctive word balloons that contain the dialogue in comics (also called nuvoletta, "little cloud", in Italian).

 In English, the term fumetti can refer to photo comics, regardless of origin or language.

 History

 Italian fumetto has its roots in periodicals aimed at younger readers and in the satirical publications of the 19th century.
 These magazines published cartoons and illustrations for educational and propagandist purposes.
 The first illustrated satirical publication appeared in 1848, in L'Arlecchino, a daily paper published in Naples.
 Other noteworthy examples of satirical papers of the period include Lo Spirito Folletto published in Milan, Turin's Il Fischietto and Il Fanfulla, established in Rome in 1872.
 As far as publications for kids, some of the most significant titles of the period are Il Giornale per i Fanciulli (1834), Il Giovinetto Italiano (1849), and Giornale per i bambini (1881).In 1899 Il Novellino debuted.
 The paper was the first to publish Outcault's Yellow Kid in Italy in 1904, but the first Italian comic did not appear until four years later.